wlandau/drake-examples/README.md

 # Contributing

  Please feel free to discuss on the [issue tracker](https://github.com/wlandau/drake-examples/issues) and submit [pull requests](https://github.com/wlandau/drake-examples/pulls) to add new examples and update old ones.

+## Code of conduct

 The environment for collaboration should be friendly, inclusive, respectful, and safe for everyone, so all participants must obey [this repository's code of conduct](https://github.com/wlandau/drake-examples/blob/master/CONDUCT.md).

+## Copyright and licensing

+If you contribute new examples, please provide a `COPYRIGHT.md` file with the owner and a `LICENSE.md` file with the open source license of the code.
+If you are not sure which license is right for your project, visit [choosealicense.com](https://choosealicense.com/) to learn more.
+Contributions of code must respect all copyright, licensing, and ownership agreements among all parties involved.

 # Introductory examples